How to uninstall Node.js on a Mac

 Where is Node installed on your Mac?

 To uncover where Node.js is installed on a Mac, first, you should try to remember how you installed it.
-Depending on that, Node’s files can be stored in different locations on your Mac.
+Depending on that, the software’s files can be stored in different locations on your Mac.

 • /usr/local/bin